opensearch-project/documentation-website/_search-plugins/ltr/training-models.md

 score) and feature 2 (a description `TF*IDF` score) for a set of documents.
-In [train.py](http://github.com/o19s/elasticsearch-learning-to-rank/demo/train.py) you'll see how we call Ranklib to train one of it's supported models on this line:
+In [train.py](http://github.com/o19s/elasticsearch-learning-to-rank/demo/train.py) you'll see how we call RankLib to train one of it's supported models on this line:

     cmd = "java -jar RankLib-2.8.jar -ranker %s -train%rs -save %s -frate 1.0" % (whichModel, judgmentsWithFeaturesFile, modelOutput)

 Our "judgmentsWithFeatureFile" is the input to RankLib.
-Other parameters are passed, which you can read about in [Ranklib's documentation](https://sourceforge.net/p/lemur/wiki/RankLib/).
+Other parameters are passed, which you can read about in [RankLib's documentation](https://sourceforge.net/p/lemur/wiki/RankLib/).

-Ranklib will output a model in it's own serialization format.
+RankLib will output a model in it's own serialization format.
 For example a LambdaMART model is an ensemble of regression trees.
 It looks
 like: